 You can get good quality 4K Blu-ray players from recognized brands for between $150 and $250.
 We'd suggest these as the best deals for those on a modest budget.

 There's a notable price gap until you hit the high-end, fully-featured players that are designed to be an integral part of a home cinema system.
 These cost from $600 to over $3,000.

 Q. Can people really see the difference between 1080p and 4K?

 A. Two things have an impact: the size of the screen you're looking at and the distance you are from it.
 Research has shown that when viewing a 50-inch screen from a distance of 20 feet, people struggle to differentiate between 1080p and 4K.
 However, a clear difference is noted with a 120-inch screen at the same distance.
 This is why 4K is most often recommended for home cinema setups.

 Q. Can I play a 4K Blu-ray on a 1080p TV or projection screen?

 A. You can – and you might want to if you have a single UHD player and two different screens.
 However, the screen defines the final resolution of the image, so you'll only see 1080p.

-Q. Can I play my existing HD Blu-rays on a new 4K player?
+Q. Can I play an existing HD Blu-ray on a new 4K player?

 A. No problem.
 They'll play just like before.
 However, it doesn't work the other way around – UHD (4K) discs cannot be played on an older HD (1080p) player.
 If you really need a downgraded version, it’s possible to convert UHD to HD using a computer, a Blu-ray drive, and a program called a “ripper.”